eilara/perl5-teamcity-api/README.md

 # DESIGN

-    dev-bin/generate.pl -
+    dev-bin/generate.pl - serialize TeamCity REST API schema

-        generates TeamCity schema Perl code by using Schema

-    TeamCity::API::Rest::Schema -

-        a schema is composed of a meta schema, a typemap, and a generator.
-It collects the methods parsed by the meta schema into resources.

-    TeamCity::API::Rest::Schema::Meta -
+    TeamCity::API::REST::Schema::Meta::Server - the schema entry point

+        A server has a base uri and an ordered list of entities.
+This is where you start navigating the schema.

+    TeamCity::API::REST::Schema - the API schema

+        Composed of meta schema and typemap.
+Converts these into a server.

+    TeamCity::API::REST::Schema::Meta - the WADL meta schema

-        a model of a WADL file, converts it into a list of methods.
+        A model of a WADL file, converts it into a list of methods.

-    TeamCity::API::Rest::Schema::Meta -
+    TeamCity::API::REST::Schema::Types - the typemap

-        a model of an XSD file, converts it into a hash type name => type details.
+        A model of an XSD file, converts it into a hash type name => type details.

-    TeamCity::API::Rest::Schema::Generator -

-        converts the list of entities methods and type definitions into a facade of Perl classes.

 # AUTHOR